mincongzhang/AAD/aad_backward_mode_detail.md

 $$\frac{\partial y}{\partial x} = \overleftarrow{\frac{\partial h}{\partial g} \frac{\partial g}{\partial f} \frac{\partial f}{\partial x}} $$

+##  Disadvantages of Forward Mode

+We know that we are going to talk about backward mode, and there must be some disadvantages of forward mode.

 ## Forward mode vs backward mode